 The following table presents credit-related information at the "class" level in accordance with FASB ASC 310-10-50, Disclosures about the Credit Quality of Finance Receivables and the Allowance for Credit Losses.
-A class is generally a disaggregation of a portfolio segment.
-In determining the classes, the Company considered the finance receivable characteristics and methods it applies in monitoring and assessing credit risk and performance.
+See our Form 10-K for the year ended December 31, 2016, as filed with the SEC, for more information.